Who we are

 Why the name?

 A lot of people ask the same question!
-First of all, they’re not clear about what BEUC means (French name: Bureau Européen des Unions de Consommateurs).
+First of all, they may not be aware BEUC refers to our French acronym.
 Secondly, everyone pronounces it differently and it doesn’t exactly have a pleasant ring in any European language.
 People often ask us whether it wouldn’t be better to change the name.
 But, as an organisation of long repute, keeping our original name makes us instantly recognisable, so perhaps it’s not a good idea to change a winning formula.
 Instead, we tend to introduce ourselves as “BEUC, The European Consumer Organisation”.
 As for pronunciation, let’s just say it’s a question of consumer choice!